President, Board of Inspection & Survey

 Rear Admiral Christopher Engdahl

-Ross is the 67th president, Board of Inspection and Survey.
-He is responsible for assessing the material readiness of the fleet.
+Engdahl is the 68th President, Board of Inspection and Survey.
+He is responsible for assessing the material readiness of the Fleet.

-His personal decorations include the Legion of Merit, the Defense Meritorious Service Medal, the Meritorious Service Medal, the Navy Commendation Medal, the Navy Achievement Medal, as well as other individual, unit and campaign awards.
+His personal awards include the Legion of Merit (three awards), Defense Meritorious Service Medal, Meritorious Service Medal (two awards) and various unit and campaign awards.

 Mr. Joseph O'Hara